 The How and What

-IMA is dedicated to empowering impoverished girls in Guatemala to achieve their full potential.
-Our nonprofit Christian organization transforms lives through educational, spiritual and physical development
+IMA is dedicated to empowering impoverished girls in Guatemala to achieve their full potential through a variety of programs.
+Our nonprofit Christian organization transforms lives through educational, spiritual, and physical development.

 How We Work

 Our United States based board of directors partners with the school in Guatemala run by local Guatemalans.
 US operations are run entirely by volunteers allowing 94% of IMA’s funds to go directly to our cause.
 We adhere to the highest standards of financial accountability.
 We commit to meeting the needs our students as efficiently as possible and to using funds only for the purpose for which they are provided.